-It was a given that Tutor Doctor franchisees and tutors were excited to attend the first ever National Tutors Conference hosted by The Tutors’ Association.
+It was a given that franchisees and tutors with Tutor Doctor were excited to attend the first ever National Tutors Conference hosted by The Tutors’ Association.
 The event gave tutors from across the UK the chance to get together, share ideas, participate in important topical discussions as well as attend workshops to hone their skills as professional tutors.
 Held in the wonderful setting of Stowe School in Buckinghamshire, it really couldn’t have been a more fitting venue, considering the buildings steeped in a long history of learning.

 What’s the event all about?